Akio Morita, Sony’s co-founder, coined a phrase that’s the mantra of some of the most successful entrepreneurs: “Think globally, act locally.”

-Local cultures are much more than just about language.
-Much like how different groups in the United States have their own in-jokes, dialects, idioms, and customs, different countries have their own ideas about how things should be done and how things should be presented.
-That’s why software, websites, and apps need to be developed with internationalization (i18n) in mind.
-So, what Is I18n?
+Local cultures are about much more than just language.
+Much like how different groups in the US have their own in-jokes, dialects, idioms, and customs, different countries have their own ideas about how to do things, their own sets of rules about what’s acceptable and what isn’t.

-The W3C Group defines internationalization as “the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language.
+“Internationalization is the design and development of a product, application, or document content that enables easy localization for target audiences that vary in culture, region, or language.

-- “Designing and developing in a way that removes barriers to localization or international deployment.
-This includes such things as enabling the use of Unicode, or ensuring the proper handling of legacy character encodings where appropriate, taking care over the concatenation of strings, avoiding dependance in code of user-interface string values, etc.”
+- Designing and developing in a way that removes barriers to localization or international deployment.
+This includes such things as enabling the use of Unicode, ensuring the proper handling of legacy character encodings where appropriate, taking care over the concatenation of strings, avoiding dependence in code of user-interface string values, etc.

-- “Providing support for features that may not be used until localization occurs.
+- Providing support for features that may not be used until localization occurs.
 For example, adding markup in your DTD to support bidirectional text, or for identifying language.
-Or adding to CSS support for vertical text or other non-Latin typographic features.”
+Or adding to CSS support for vertical text or other non-Latin typographic features.

-- “Enabling code to support local, regional, language, or culturally related preferences.
-Typically this involves incorporating predefined localization data and features derived from existing libraries or user preferences.
-Examples include date and time formats, local calendars, number formats and numeral systems, sorting and presentation of lists, handling of personal names and forms of address, etc.”
+- Enabling code to support local, regional, language, or culturally related preferences.
+Typically, this involves incorporating predefined localization data and features derived from existing libraries or user preferences.
+Examples include date and time formats, local calendars, number formats, and numeral systems, sorting and presentation of lists, handling of personal names and forms of address, etc.

-- “Separating localizable elements from source code or content, such that localized alternatives can be loaded or selected based on the user’s international preferences as needed.”
+- Separating localizable elements from source code or content, such that localized alternatives can be loaded or selected based on the user’s international preferences as needed.”

-Localization (l10n) is simply the act of changing a piece of software to suit a different locale.
+Internationalization always comes first, and it’s what makes localization possible.
 In many ways, internationalization can be thought of as building the structure of a piece of software so that it can be adjusted for different markets, and localization is the process of actually doing so for a specific market.

-“Localization refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a locale).
+“Localization refers to the adaptation of a product, application, or document content to meet the language, cultural and other requirements of a specific target market (a locale).
 Localization is sometimes written as l10n, where 10 is the number of letters between l and n.
-Often thought of only as a synonym for translation of the user interface and documentation, localization is often a substantially more complex issue.”
-It can entail customization related to:
+Often thought of only as a synonym for translation of the user interface and documentation, localization is often a substantially more complex issue.

-- Numeric, date and time formats
+- Numeric, date, and time formats

 - Use of currency